 - Mindfulness Nature Walk – Practicing mindfulness while walking in nature.
 Walking in nature can be a more comfortable, non-threatening way to discuss thoughts and feelings while engaging in reflection, gaining coping skills and processing.
-Doing therapeutic interventions outdoors where the fresh air, sound of the leaves under your feet, smells of the pine trees and other sensations aid in the practice of mindfulness and awareness building.
-Also, walking in nature while talking to a therapist can be a more enjoyable and emotionally comfortable than sitting on the couch.
+Walking outdoors with the fresh air, sound of the leaves under your feet, smells of the pine trees and other sensations aid in the practice of mindfulness and awareness building.

-- Equine Assisted Therapy – A form of occupational, physical, or speech therapy utilizing the unique aspects and movements of the horse to engage sensory, neuromotor, and cognitive systems to reach functional outcomes.
+- Equine and horsemanship experiences– An experience utilizing the unique aspects and movements of the horse to engage sensory, neuromotor, and cognitive systems to reach functional outcomes.
+Led by Ben Stennett, Certified Equine Provider.